Mozer/wav2lip_extension/README.md

 https://github.com/Mozer/wav2lip_extension/assets/1599013/1dcab8d0-a7a2-45da-8bbf-416c2a5271bc

 Video of [real time usage in Silly Tavern](https://t.me/tensorbanana/745).
-Warning: harsh language in Russian (Осторожно, есть немного мата):
+Warning: harsh language in Russian (есть немного мата):

 Works with input videos and images.
 Please notice that for static images only the lips will be animated.
 Real videos as input are more realistic.
 Anime pics/vids are not so good looking and sometimes face is not detected.

-Low res real vids are the best in terms of realism and performance, i suggest using 300x400 10-30 second long 25fps input video.
+Low res real vids are the best in terms of realism and performance, i suggest using 300x400 10-30 seconds long 25fps input videos.

-Don't put FullHD+ res vids as input they will cause OOM errors.
+Don't put FullHD+ res vids in input as they will cause OOM errors.
 Automatic resizing is not done yet (TODO).
 Resize and cut vids manually.

 Original Rudrabha/Wav2Lip model was built for low res vids and is fast.
 There are other lipsync models like Wav2LipHD or Wav2Lip GAN or SadTalkerVideo but they are times slower.